James Wright (doctor): Medical career

 Wright studied medicine at the University of Sydney and first practised as a general practitioner (GP) in Tottenham, a small town in the Central West very close to the geographic centre of New South Wales.
 As the only GP within a radius of 160km, he took on several duties including as obstetrician, surgeon, counsellor, dispensing pharmacist and vet.

 Media career

 Television and radio media

 Wright, whilst running his private practice, started his media career, as the local correspondent for the Australian Broadcasting Corporation, where his stories were sent to the ABC by Morse code.

 On television he appeared on The Mike Walsh Show and continued when that series was replaced by The Midday Show, where he became resident doctor during the tenure of both Ray Martin and Kerri-Anne Kennerley, spanning a period of 25 years, starting from the black and white era through to the transmission of colour.

-Wright appeared on radio at 2GB and 2UE where he had his own radio show for almost 18 years.
+Wright appeared on radio at 2GB and 2UE where he had his own radio show for almost 18 years which was beamed across Australia via the Macquarie Radio Network.